Harnessing protein kinase A activation to induce mesenchymal-epithelial programs to eliminate chemoresistant, tumor-initiating breast cancer cells

 Funding: This study was supported by the National Institutes of Health to AJ Gooding (T32GM007250 and CA203233) and WP Schiemann (CA129359, CA177069, and CA194518).

-Provenance: This is a Guest Editorial commissioned by the Section Editor Xia Fang (Department of Hematology, Shanghai Tongji Hospital, Tongji University School of Medicine, Shanghai, China).
+Provenance and Peer Review: This article was commissioned and reviewed by the Section Editor Xia Fang (Department of hematology, Shanghai Tongji Hospital, Tongji University School of Medicine, Shanghai, China).

 - Vanharanta S, Massagué J. Origins of metastatic traits.
 Cancer Cell 2013;24:410-21.
 [Crossref] [PubMed]

 - Massagué J, Obenauf AC.
 Metastatic colonization by circulating tumour cells.
 Nature 2016;529:298-306.
 [Crossref] [PubMed]

 - Tabassum DP, Polyak K. Tumorigenesis: it takes a village.
 Nat Rev Cancer 2015;15:473-83.
 [Crossref] [PubMed]

 - Taylor MA, Parvani JG, Schiemann WP.
 The pathophysiology of epithelial-mesenchymal transition induced by transforming growth factor-beta in normal and malignant mammary epithelial cells.
 J Mammary Gland Biol Neoplasia 2010;15:169-90.
 [Crossref] [PubMed]